Our Team

 team

 As they say, “Teamwork Makes The Dream Work.”
 What A Good Dog only happens because of the full complement of its team.
-Our passionate core team (Christy, Annie, Angie, Marci, Gail, Robin, Sue, Kayla, Andy, Oliver, John, Kieran, Sandino, Raffi, Joyce, Linnea, Charrell, Alfonzo) devote themselves to the well-being and comfort of each and every dog at What A Good Dog.
+Our passionate team (Christy, Annie, Angie, Marci, Gail, Robin, Sue, Sydney, Andy, Ben, Ella, George, John, Kristin, JoJo, Laura, Lexi, Mary, Megan, Oliver, Raffi, Sam D., Sam S., Sandino, Trevor, Charrell, Joyce, Linnea, Rena and Alfonzo) devote themselves to the well-being and comfort of each and every dog at What A Good Dog.
 They care with every fiber of their being and often extend themselves above and beyond to provide every guest at WAGD with the best possible experience.

 We are also fortunate to have many high school and college students who are passionate about animals come to us for their first-time and summer work experiences.
 They are a very important part of the WAGD team because they come with passion in their hearts and their work ethic on their sleeves.